Wacom-Developer/sdk-for-signature-android/GETTING-STARTED.md

 ## Add the Wacom Ink SDK for signature to an existing project

 The SDK is distributed as an *aar* library for Android Studio.
-In order to setup the SignatureSDKExample app in your development environment, perform the following steps:
+In order to set up the SignatureSDKExample app in your development environment, perform the following steps:

 * Open the SignatureSDKExample with Android Studio IDE
 * From the Android Studio menu, navigate to: